bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 ```

 All I had to do was to select the current XCode tooling, this command
-wasn't properly documented in the buidling doc.
+wasn't properly documented in the building doc.

 ```bash
 ❯ sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer